breakfast-studio/lunchboxjs/docs/dev/overrides/index.md

 # Overrides

 Lunchbox [guidelines](/dev/#guidelines) mention providing clear overrides whenever assumptions are made.
-The `<Lunchbox>` wrapper makes several assumptions, which leaves us with this MiniDom hierarchy once it has mounted:
+The assumptions that the `<Lunchbox>` wrapper makes leave us with this MiniDom hierarchy once it has mounted:

 ```
 | Root